The Science of Durability: Are You Strong Where it Matters?

 It applies not only to questions concerning durability.
 But to many aspects of training that do not hold clear-cut answers.

-The ailment is testing.
+The remedy is testing.

 No matter how much research you read, your physiology will seldom be the exact average of a study population.
 As such, your training will always be an experiment with a single subject (you).